-At Bright Grahame Murray we have a structured approach to Audit and Assurance services which enables us not only to meet statutory requirements in a professional and cost-effective manner, but helps us to offer you constructive advice.
+At Bright Grahame Murray we have a structured approach to Audit and Assurance services which enables us not only to meet statutory requirements in a professional and cost-effective manner but also to offer you constructive advice.

-Audit and Assurance assignments often provide the foundation upon which many of the wide range of services we offer our clients are based.
+Audit and Assurance assignments often provide the foundation upon which many of the varied services we offer our clients are based.
 We provide Audit and Assurance services to organisations of every size, ranging from smaller private companies to listed companies, limited liability partnerships, pension schemes, charities and other not-for-profit entities.
-We also have in depth knowledge of the major financial reporting and taxation implications arising from the transition from current UK GAAP to FRS 102.
+We also have in depth knowledge of the major financial reporting and taxation implications arising from the transition from current UK GAAP to FRS 102 and IFRS

 The Statutory Audit

 The Bright Grahame Murray approach to the statutory audit has four main defining characteristics as follows:

 Understanding Your Business

 We begin the statutory audit by gaining an in-depth understanding of your business and the wider commercial and economic issues affecting it.
 This means that we can respond quickly to changes in legislation and financial reporting standards that may have an impact on you and your business.

 Where appropriate, we like to meet our clients before the end of the accounting period in order to programme tasks requiring special attention and to identify any potential audit issues.
 These measures help ensure that deadlines are met and costs are contained.